 Even though we’re moving fast into a world where everything is digital and softcopy, sometimes we still need those old-school CDs or DVDs.
 Maybe you’ve got a classic game or some old software that only comes on a disc.
-That’s where a virtual CD or DVD drive comes in super handy.
+That’s where a virtual CD or DVD drive comes in very handy.
 It’s like having a CD or DVD player right on your computer, without needing the physical disc.
 This guide will show you how to get that set up on Windows 11, and even how to make your own virtual CDs or DVDs from files you already have.

 Also see: How to Burn Windows 11 ISO to USB